 As an aside, I was visiting Lisa before Canada’s 150th birthday when I found a magnificent maple leaf on the ground just in front of her restaurant.
 I took the leaf back to my hotel room at The Wickaninnish Inn and sketched a picture of it.
 I used this sketch as inspiration for a Canada 150 tea towel, which completely sold out.

 I’ve since designed a Bunchberry tea towel.
-The Bunchberry is Canada’s national flower, but nobody knows that.
+The Bunchberry was voted Canada’s most popular choice in a nationwide effort to recognize it as our national flower, but nobody knows that.